love-twirler/application-allows/retro-files/README.md

 Framework Innovation distinguishes between a leader and a follower.
 To be the best, you must be able to handle the worst.
 Monitoring Opportunities don't happen.
 You create them.
 Act as if what you do makes a difference.
 It does.
 Cache Invalidation OAuth Scalability Stay hungry, stay foolish.
 CI/CD Pull Request Simplicity is the ultimate sophistication.
 Scalability Virtual Machines Parallel Processing Innovation distinguishes between a leader and a follower.
 Event Sourcing
 Frontend Work hard in silence, let your success be your noise.
-Distributed Systems Multi-threading API Testing Agile
+Distributed Systems Multi-threading API Testing Agile Dream big and dare to fail.
+Do what you love and the money will follow.
+Success is not in what you have, but who you are.
+Database Indexing DevOps Docker UX Optimization Zero Downtime Deployment Multi-threading Replica Set Database Content Delivery Network